 When a loved one experiences a mental illness, their care and support can take a lot of time and energy.
 But your own needs are just as important, too.
 If you aren’t well, it’s harder to help someone else regain wellness.
-Here are some tips to think about:
+The following are some tips to think about.

 It is natural to feel many different emotions when a loved one is diagnosed with a mental illness.
 Other people experience the same challenges and complicated mix of emotions, just like you.
 Let yourself feel whatever you need to feel.

 Take time to learn more about mental illnesses.
 This will give you a better understanding of your loved one’s experiences and help you see what they may be going through.
 You can find reliable information online, through provincial or territorial health services, and through community organizations.

 Embarrassment, social stigma, and fear can stop many family members from seeking help when a loved one is diagnosed with a mental illness.
 But that can isolate you at a time when you need the most support from others.
 Talk to trusted friends and family and let them know what you’re experiencing.
 If you aren’t sure where to go, try connecting with a community organization.